bulwark-security/bulwark/docs/README.md

 Bulwark's own [configuration file](https://docs.bulwark.security/ops/configuration) is a TOML file that defines which detection plugins should be used to process a request, as well as details like the listening port and the address for the Redis server.
-Bulwark is launched with the following command:
+The listening port in Bulwark's configuration must match the port number given for the corresponding external processing filter section in Envoy's configuration.
+Bulwark is launched with the following
+command:

 ```bash
 bulwark-cli ext-processor -c bulwark.toml